What We Do

 Imagine the impact 50 educated women will have in their villages, their state, and their country, returning as doctors, nurses, politicians, pastors, computer technicians, social workers, midwives, businesswomen, journalists, teachers and tailors.
 They will change the lives of those they touch, and together, they will change their world.
-By sponsoring an ASAH student at $125 a month, you will change the life of an orphaned girl whose future will be marked by poverty, early marriage and early death, leaving even more orphaned children behind.

 Kids in Kenya